google/WebFundamentals/src/content/en/updates/2019/08/native-file-system.md

 If the user chooses *Cancel*, and does not grant write access, the web app cannot save changes to the local file.
-It should provide an alternative method to allow the user to save their data, for example providing a way to [“download” the file][download-file], saving data to the cloud, etc.
+It should provide an alternative method to allow the user to save their data, for example by providing a way to [“download” the file][download-file], saving data to the cloud, etc.

 <div class="clearfix"></div>